sebastianmarinc/ml-utility/README.md

 # Project overview
-This repo is to record a paper I presented at the 37th SIOP conference.
-The paper was about the utility of using variational autoenoders for parameter recovery as compared to multidimensional IRT.
+This repo holds materials for a paper I presented at the 37th SIOP conference.
+The paper was about the utility (in terms of compute and training time) of using variational autoenoders for parameter recovery as compared to multidimensional IRT.
 This was a kind of "lofi" simulation to seed the idea in the I/O psychology community.

 The project was to create a head-to-head comparison between VAEs and MIRT models.
 This is based on work by Curi et al. (2019) and Converse (2020).